Wisconsin Environmental Policy Act

 “Integrated analysis action” means a department action for which department programmatic procedures provide for public disclosure and include an environmental analysis that provides sufficient information to establish that an environmental impact statement is not required.
 [NR 150.03(12m)]

 Some DNR actions, like the permitting of metallic mines and the licensing of certain new hazardous waste facilities, will automatically require the preparation of an EIS, following the procedures set forth in NR 150.30.
 The purpose of an EIS is to inform decision-makers and the public about the anticipated environmental and socioeconomic effects of a proposed action or project and alternatives to the proposal.

-The DNR may also determine that an EIS is necessary for a proposed project, as described in NR 150.20(4)(b).
+The DNR may also determine that an EIS is required for a proposed project involving one or more DNR actions, as described in NR 150.20(4)(b).
 To learn about recent and ongoing EIS analyses, including any EIS documents that are open for public comment, see Current EIA Projects and Topics.

-In addition, the DNR conducts “strategic analyses” of broader natural resource issues and policies, following the procedures set forth in NR 150.10.
-The purpose of a strategic analysis is to inform decision-makers and the public about alternative courses of action and the anticipated environmental and socioeconomic effects of those alternatives.
+In addition, the DNR conducts “strategic analyses” of natural resource issues and policies following the procedures set forth in NR 150.10.
+The purpose of a strategic analysis is to inform decision-makers and the public about alternative courses of action related to a natural resource issue or policy, and the anticipated environmental and socioeconomic effects of those alternatives.
 To learn about recent and ongoing strategic analyses, including any that are open for public comment, see Current EIA Projects and Topics.